pavan98765/pavan98765/README.md

 # Hi there 👋
 # Welcome to My GitHub!

-I'm a passionate learner fascinated by the potential of AI and Python programming.
-Here, you'll discover a variety of projects, from facial recognition to atomatic bleeding regions detection.
+I'm a passionate learner fascinated by the potential of AI, Machine Learning and Python.
+Here, you'll discover a variety of projects, like facial recognition, atomatic bleeding regions detection, reinforcement learning algorithms, various detection models, and more.
 My aim is to learn and evolve, while sharing my journey with fellow enthusiasts.

 <!--
 **pavan98765/pavan98765** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.